9diov/writings/rails_postgres_performance.md

 	JOIN ...<omitted>
 	WHERE reports.content like '%search_term%'

 As we want to be able to do fuzzy search on the content of the reports, the performance is getting quite slow.
-And fuzzy search together with support of any language also remove the possibility of using PostgreSQL support for [full text search](https://www.postgresql.org/docs/current/static/textsearch.html).
+Fuzzy search, together with the requirement to support non-English languages also remove the possibility of using PostgreSQL 's [full text search support](https://www.postgresql.org/docs/current/static/textsearch.html).

 After digging deeper into PostgreSQL's documentation, I found out that it supports [trigram indexes](https://www.postgresql.org/docs/current/static/pgtrgm.html).
 Trigram indexes work by breaking text input into chunks of 3 letters.
 For example, the trigram for the word 'performance' is 'per', 'erf', 'rfo', ..., 'nce'.